-Only the best laptops of 2021 are here in T3's no-nonsense, jargon-free guide through the top options on the market right now.
+The best laptops in 2021 you'll find in T3's no-nonsense, jargon-free guide are the top options on the market right now.
 We're serious about laptops: these are the machines we'd buy for ourselves, for our businesses and for our families to use.

 We know that different people need different things from their laptops, so while you'll find the powerful, sturdy, battery-rich Apple MacBook Air (M1, 2020) at the top of our list, that won't be the best laptop for everyone.